petermarshallio/blog-pmio/clgxhepfs000309mo6d87f1ag.md

 ## It starts with you.

 [Steve Halladay](https://www.linkedin.com/in/steve-halladay-63b1441?miniProfileUrn=urn%3Ali%3Afs_miniProfile%3AACoAAAAyvo8BbLKhswIILd0jVCodt3W1fgSCV2I&lipi=urn%3Ali%3Apage%3Ad_flagship3_search_srp_all%3BJfc5Vi31SAawYkiex4thwg%3D%3D) and [Mark Herrera](https://www.linkedin.com/in/mark-anthony-herrera-337259225?miniProfileUrn=urn%3Ali%3Afs_miniProfile%3AACoAADh0u5sBeQn8WnyzOexKocDSdMwFhyMcPJU&lipi=urn%3Ali%3Apage%3Ad_flagship3_search_srp_all%3BkdCYxOhgSsG%2B4oilukrTeQ%3D%3D) are educators.
-In 2022, we met in Salt Lake City with a documentation expert, [Charles Smith](https://www.linkedin.com/in/charlesosmith/), and awesome advocate [Sergio Ferragut](https://www.linkedin.com/in/sergio-ferragut-3241b14?miniProfileUrn=urn%3Ali%3Afs_miniProfile%3AACoAAAC9j4wBDM03E-o_9hxAAFqG7Eyzsv4bhNM&lipi=urn%3Ali%3Apage%3Ad_flagship3_search_srp_all%3BlzjqckOHSti5n%2BCTVZWhhw%3D%3D) with a seemingly simple task: "What is the Developer journey?"
+In 2022, we met in Salt Lake City with a documentation expert, [Charles Smith](https://www.linkedin.com/in/charlesosmith/), and an awesome advocate [Sergio Ferragut](https://www.linkedin.com/in/sergio-ferragut-3241b14?miniProfileUrn=urn%3Ali%3Afs_miniProfile%3AACoAAAC9j4wBDM03E-o_9hxAAFqG7Eyzsv4bhNM&lipi=urn%3Ali%3Apage%3Ad_flagship3_search_srp_all%3BlzjqckOHSti5n%2BCTVZWhhw%3D%3D) with a seemingly simple task:

+*"What is the developer's journey?"*

-Three days and thirteen 18-feet-wide whiteboards and a detour into the world of [Wheeler Dealers](https://en.wikipedia.org/wiki/Wheeler_Dealers) later, we came to answer a core question for any service-oriented team: who is our customer?
+Three days and thirteen 18-feet-wide whiteboards and a detour into the world of [Wheeler Dealers](https://en.wikipedia.org/wiki/Wheeler_Dealers) later, we came to answer a core question:

+*"Who is our customer?"*

 We found ourselves present at a real-life Eureka Moment: the birth of the "Cool Kid".